Expanding Into New Markets

 Open Questions

-At Parabol it was always important that we built something that we would use ourselves.
-However, we needed to gain conviction among a few adjacent product areas, namely, culture and team building, surveys, professional development (hiring, leveling, performance), post-mortems and incident response, and prioritization activities (RICE, MoSCoW, Kano, ranking, voting, etc.).
+At Parabol we built tools that we wanted to use for ourselves.
+However, we needed to gain conviction among adjacent product areas where we wanted to find product-market fit: culture, team building, surveys, professional development (hiring, leveling, performance), post-mortems & incident response, and prioritization activities (RICE, MoSCoW, Kano, etc.).

-• Where might there be open space in the market that is being underserved?
+• Where might there be open space in the market?
+What problems are being underserved?

-• How might we test what problems teams are looking to solve?
+• How might we test which problems teams are most eager to solve?

 Mapping adjacent market opportunities